 This formula is exactly the combination of Theorem \ref{alg_deg_th}(1), Lemma \ref{nu_e=nu_lem} and Remark \ref{cayley_vol_rem} (the summands correspond to the summands in the Newton number).
 The smoothness assumptions in \cite[Theorem 15.]{CHKS06} is exactly the assumption that $\Ps^{\bigotimes} = O\ast \Ps_1 \ast \dots \ast \Ps_m$ is smooth at every face in $\mathfrak A_{\Ps^{\bigotimes}} (Q_u)$.
 Note that our result generalizes \cite[Theorem 15]{CHKS06} by removing these smoothness assumptions.

-For generic $u$ (and after a generic shift by $\alpha \in \Z^{n-m}$ corresponding to the multiplication by a generic monomial $z^\alpha$), only the first summand left.
+For generic $u$ (and after a generic shift by $\alpha \in \Z^{n-m}$ corresponding to the multiplication by a generic monomial $z^\alpha$), only the first summand remains.
 It agrees with the computation of the corresponding Euler characteristic (Theorem \ref{MML=eu_ch_th}) via the inclusion-exclusion principle applied to the BKK-formula Theorem \ref{BKK_th}.
-The same Euler characteristic also computes the degree of so called ``toric polar map'' (see \cite[Theorem 1.1]{FMS24}). \end{ex}
+The same Euler characteristic also computes the degree of the so-called ``toric polar map'' (see \cite[Theorem 1.1]{FMS24}). \end{ex}